Budgeting and Finance 101

 - Closeout – A federal grant is generally closed out after all of the actions funded by the grant are complete.
 FTA requires that grantees (states) close out projects on a timely basis, generally 90 days after the end of the “period of performance” of the grant.
 To do this, states must close out sub-grants with subrecipients on a timely basis.
 As stated in Circular 9040.1G, FTA expects grants awarded for a specific program of projects to be completed within a reasonable, specified time frame, generally two to three years.
 If small amounts of funds remain in an inactive grant, the state should request that the funds be de-obligated and the project closed out.
 Subrecipients need to be aware that they have a finite amount of time to spend their grant awards, after which the funds could be transferred to another project.

 - Revenue from sale of FTA-funded assets – Subrecipients that intend to sell FTA-funded facilities, vehicles, or other equipment should check with their State DOT on disposition procedures that must be followed and how the proceeds must be handled.
 For example, sale of FTA-funded real property or vehicles with remaining useful life valued more than $5,000 will require reimbursement to the FTA of the federal share of the value of the asset.
-If the value is below this threshold, your state may have its own requirements for how the proceeds can be used.
+If the value is below this threshold, the state may have its own requirements for how the proceeds can be used.
 The agency should refer to the State Management Plan to determine what are the disposition requirements for FTA funded real property and/or vehicles.

 Whether a transit system is a stand-alone organization or a department within a government or private organization, its annual budget is an essential tool.
 A realistic budget can help control costs, manage case flow, spend grants appropriately, monitor system performance, and forecast future funding needs.
 State DOTs (and other grant funding sources) typically require their subrecipients to provide a detailed budget as part of the grant application, as part of the justification of the need for the grant.
 If an agency is part of a city or county government or a tribe, its budget development needs to fit within the budget development framework of the government.
 Strategic planning, addressed in the Planning and Evaluation section of this toolkit, also drives budget development.
 As discussed later in this section under Developing a Multi-Year Financial Plan for Rural Transit, it also vital to have a strong multi-year plan.

-Developing a realistic and sustainable budget requires knowing what it costs to operate the service, maintaining the vehicles and facilities, and administer and manage programs, based on the level of services currently provided along with planned expansions (or reductions).
+Developing a realistic and sustainable budget requires knowing what it costs to operate the service, maintain the vehicles and facilities, and administer and manage programs, based on the level of services currently provided along with planned expansions (or reductions).
 This involves estimating not only the cost to provide the service, but also what vehicles, other equipment, and facilities are needed for the transit system, when they will need to be replaced (or expanded), and what this will likely cost.
 It is important to understand that any changes in the scope of an agency’s service will have a direct impact on budgeting.
 Adding or eliminating services in a small or medium sized agency could create a variance of as much as 10-20%.
 Budget development also requires knowing what funding sources are available to cover costs (including fares, grants, tax revenues, advertising revenue, and in-kind support).
 Steps involved in developing a rural transit system budget include:

 - Determine the timeline for developing the budget.
 If the transit system is part of a larger organization, such as a local government, tribal government, or non-profit organization, the timeline for transit budget will need to fit within the timeline of the larger organization.
-As a Section 5311 subrecipient, your Section 5311 budget development will also need to fit within the state’s grant application cycle.
+As a Section 5311 subrecipient, Section 5311 budget development will also need to fit within the state’s grant application cycle.
 A sample of a State DOT budget cycle for FTA grants is provided as Figure 1 below.
 Although some states have different cycles (some are biennial, for example), each state has elements of this example and Section 5311 subrecipients need to be aware of the timing of their state’s Section 5311 program, in order to develop grant application budgets accordingly (even though the agency’s overall annual budget may be developed on a different cycle).

 - Determine the team that will be involved in the budgeting process.
 This includes managers who should provide input on the budgets they are responsible for managing.